 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

 If you have an AMEX Platinum Card of any kind, you’re eligible to receive a $200 airline incidental fee credit on an airline of your choice each calendar year.

 That can help you save money on things like checked bags, day passes to airline lounges, in-flight food and drinks, and more!

 But to take advantage, you have to select your airline!

 Select Your Qualifying Airline for an AMEX Statement Credit

-If you have an AMEX Platinum Card (including the regular, small business, or Mercedes-Benz versions), you’re eligible to receive a $200 statement credit each calendar year on an airline of your choice.
+If you have an AMEX Platinum Card (including the regular and small business versions), you’re eligible to receive a $200 statement credit each calendar year on an airline of your choice.
 You can choose from: